Last updated on 22nd August 2022

 If you enjoy making your video, that enthusiasm will shine through to your viewers.

-A storyboard is a vital component of video production.
+A storyboard is a vital component of the video production process.

 For more information about different types of videos, take a look at our article: How to choose the right style for your explainer video.